Onyomi vs. Kunyomi: Because What You Kanji Isn’t What You Get

-Then you come across another weird word with that kanji which is read a completely different way.
+Then, you come across another weird word with that kanji read in a completely different way.

-While this may seem overwhelming at first, there’s a method to the madness.
+This may seem overwhelming at first, but there’s a method to the madness.

-Once you understand where all of this originated, you’ll understand more about how kanji readings work.
+Once you understand where all of this came from, you’ll understand more about how kanji readings work.

 The History Behind Japanese Kanji and Their Readings